Accommodation and UiB Guesthousing

 How to book?
-Book accommodation through our online electronic application form.
-This is only available thru UiB network or VPN.
+UiB affiliated department/faculty can book accommodation through our online electronic application form.
+This is only available through UiB network or VPN.
 Billing information must be provided upon booking.

-Cancellations must be made more than one month prior to arrival or cancellation fee of one month will apply.
+Cancellations must be made at least 4 weeks to scheduled arrival date, or cancellation fee of one month will apply.

-When terminating before end of contract a fee might apply.
-One month termination notice is in effect.
+When terminating before the end of contract a fee might apply.
+4 Weeks termination notice is in effect.

 For information about keys, invoicing, issues, maps and more, click here.

 Leaving UiB housing

 Make sure you have all your personal belongings, and do not leave food items in the kitchen.